mkbiltek2019/wp-vdocipher/readme.txt

 == Screenshots ==

+1. Select from different player themes
-1. The setting screen to to enter the API key.
+2. The setting screen to to enter the API key.
-2. The options page
+3. The options page
-3. Using the shortcode to embed a video
+4. Using the shortcode to embed a video
-4. Video playing inside a post.
+5. Video playing inside a post.

 == Changelog ==